 Day 1 / Uno:

 After a much needed cold shower, I met with family friends for my first Italian meal.
 We met at Rivoire Café in the Piazza della Signoria, enjoyed some red wine, and happily feasted on spinach and ricotta filled ravioli.
 After a fantastic meal, we began exploring.
 We walked across the Ponte Vecchio and arrived at the Palazzo Pitti where we walked through the Giardino di Boboli (the palace gardens).
 From there I was able to see some amazing views of Florence, I finally relaxed for the first time and soaked in my surroundings – it was then that I realized how lucky I was to be standing there.
-Afterwards, we continued walking through the city where I tried my first authentic gelato, I feel any additional commentary on this epic chocolate experience is fruitless (hehe puns).
+Afterwards, we continued walking through the city where I tried my first authentic gelato, I feel any additional commentary on this epic chocolate experience is fruitless (hehe puns) but really, it was unreal, I wish everyone on this planet could experience real gelato.
 After a quick nap, we met again at Il Latini (est. 1911), a famous restaurant in the heart of Florence.
 Il Latini is known for their amazing atmosphere and their perfectly prepared prosciutto.
 We began our extensive four course meal consisting of the freshest ingredients, flawlessly prepared dishes, and once again some delicious wine.
-After the perfect evening, I crawled into bed and officially ended my first day in Florence.
+After the perfect evening out, I crawled into bed and officially ended my first day in Florence.

 Day 2 / Due: